Keep your prostate health and lower your risk of developing serious problems down the road.

 1. Engage in exercise.

-A daily routine of at least 30 minutes of vigorous physical activity can help reduce your risk for prostate diseases by 10 to 30 percent.
+A daily routine of at least 30 minutes of vigorous physical activity can help reduce your risk for prostate diseases by 10% to 30%.

 One reason why: Being active can help stabilize your hormone levels (when uncontrolled, these levels can become elevated and lead to prostate cancer).